mathewroy/torqueR/README.md

 What is the goal of this project?
 ---------------------------------

-The goal of this project is to show others how they can learn more about car data with ODBII, Torque, and R. It's a great way to use data for diagnostics and performance improvement.
+The goal of this project is to show others how they can learn more about car data with OBDII, Torque, and R. It's a great way to use data for diagnostics and performance improvement.

 Example: Visualize car data
 ===========================